coretao-infra/OnD-AI-samples/samples/image-classify/scripts/NORMALIZATION_DESIGN.md

   - Compression level/quality (if available)
   - Any other relevant EXIF metadata
 - Store metadata in a structured format (e.g., CSV, DataFrame, or JSON).

+#### MCP-based Metadata Extraction (Alternative/Upgrade)
+- Use the Model Context Protocol (MCP) image metadata extraction endpoint to extract rich metadata for each image.
+- The MCP tool can provide structured metadata including dimensions, color mode, DPI, file size, compression, EXIF, and more, in a single call.
+- Example workflow:
+  1. Call the MCP endpoint with the input directory and desired profile (e.g., "rich").
+  2. Receive a structured list of metadata for all images.
+  3. Store or process as needed for downstream analysis.
+- **TODO:** The call to list available profiles is probably unnecessary for most MCP tooling, as the required profile is usually known in advance or can be set as a default.

 ### 2. Metadata Analysis & Baseline Discovery (Mark 1)
 - Summarize the distribution of key properties (e.g., histograms of width, height, file size).